ccamacho/tripleo-graphics/README.md

-TripleO cheatsheet(s).
+TripleO graphics repo.

+Some graphic designs related to TripleO.

-These are some brief cheatsheets with relevant commands related to upstream
+- Cheatsheets: A few cheatsheets with relevant commands related to TripleO.
-TripleO deployments.
+- X-mas: Some TripleO x-mas card designs.